Black Tea for Diabetes

 In the process of making black tea, the catechins convert to very complicated flavonoids known as theaflavins and thearubigens.
 Research has shown that these complicated forms of flavonoids do something extraordinary to the human body.
 These components possess anti-inflammatory, anti-hypertensive, anti-cancer and even anti-hyperglycemic potential.

 What this means is, the complex components that make up black tea have the ability to substantially reduce glucose levels in cases of unusually high blood sugar activity, by blocking carbohydrate absorption.
+This is a very beneficial thing for diabetics!

 And you know what?
 That’s not all there is to black tea!
 Additional studies have equally shown that black tea affects insulin sensitivity.
 Type 2 diabetes is caused by insulin resistance, which occurs when we stop being sensitive to insulin.